suryateja010/openshift-may-2024/Day1/README.md

 apiserver-7dbf8d7788-lndws   2/2     Running   24         28d   10.130.0.48   master-3.ocp4.tektutor.org.labs   <none>          <none></pre>

 ## Lab - List all the projects/namespaces in Openshift
+In Openshift, applications are deployed in a separate project.
+Each team, will create their own project to deplooy their applications.

 ```
 oc get projects
 oc get namespaces